Our Guiding Principles

 A number of us then proceeded to the Western Reserve Historical Society where Ann Sindelar provided a fascinating sample of the Civil War items available in their collections.
 What a tantalizing taste it was!
 Afterward, we were free to roam the museum, check out the Crawford Auto Collection, and peak at the Euclid Beach merry-go-round exhibit under construction.

 Special events coordinator Franco Sperrazzo deserves accolades for putting together another successful Spring Outing.

 We have, in my opinion, one of the best round table newsletters around – thanks to the many contributors and, especially, to the editors, John Sandy and Carl Dodero.
 Here is a link to the latest one:

 Lunchtime Series: Major Battles of the Civil War

 The presentations are held the second Wednesday of each month at noon in the James A. Garfield Community Room of the Mentor Public Library.
-The next presentation is The Siege of Vicksburg on June 12, 2013.
+The next presentation is Artillery in the Civil War by our own Ted Karle on December 11, 2013.
 Admission is free and bag lunches are permitted.

 Other Web Sites of Interest

-Western Reserve Historical Society: Our club has acquired a group membership in the Western Reserve Historical Society.
+: Our club has acquired a group membership in the Western Reserve Historical Society.
 Located in University Circle, the Civil War archive of books and photographs hs been toured and admired by many of our guest speakers.
 It is one of the best collections in the country.
 They also own and run Hale Farm and Village.
-Their web site is: www.wrhs.org.
+Their web site is: www.wrhs.org